How to Find a Reliable Supplier in China: The Ultimate 2026 Sourcing Guide

 This reduces your risk and gives you more confidence, especially when you can’t travel yourself.
 For many businesses, the best approach is a mix of both do your own research online, then use a sourcing agent for verification and quality control.

 Many Nigerian importers find that combining these tools works best.
 They use platforms for initial research but rely on a specialized partner like Super Moonlight Logistics to handle the heavy lifting of documentation, customs clearing, and China to Nigeria Logistics.
-This hybrid model offers the best of both worlds: the variety of a platform with the security of a local expert.
+This hybrid model offers the best of both worlds.

 How to Find Reliable Suppliers at China Trade Shows